 Warts are never welcomed anywhere on your body, but plantar warts are especially uncomfortable because they affect the bottom of your feet.
-If you feel the pain of plantar warts with every step, board-certified podiatrists Matthew Hinderland, DPM, and Jordan Cameron, DPM, at Foot and Ankle Institute of Colorado can help.
+If you feel the pain of plantar warts with every step, board-certified podiatrists Matthew Hinderland, DPM, Jordan Cameron, DPM, Tyler Gloschat, DPM, and Joseph Fleck, DPM at Foot and Ankle Institute of Colorado can help.
 You can be free of the annoyance of plantar warts with a quick in-office procedure at the Colorado Springs or Monument, Colorado, office.
 Book an appointment online or call today.

 Plantar warts are growths on the soles of your feet.
 This type of wart spreads quickly and often grows in clusters.
 Because you stand and walk on plantar warts, they can be quite painful.
 Having plantar warts may feel like you're continually walking with pebbles stuck in your shoe.

 Plantar warts often have small burst blood vessels that look like tiny black dots in the middle of the growth.
 They're generally much flatter than other warts because you push on them with your body weight every day.